aplaceof/FlowScope/README.md

 &nbsp;&nbsp; Anti-money laundering is a  not good choice, at least in China,  see the  analysis of anti-money laundering below.

-####  business analysis of anti-money laundering in Europe and North America and China
+####  business analysis of anti-money laundering in Europe and North America

 &nbsp;&nbsp; you can search the annual report of RELX,  one of the biggest company that have anti-money laundering business, and  their mainly business operators in Europe and North America, where the financial system is quite mature, and the governments pay more attentions to the anti-money laundering problem.